calledit/google-cloud-compute-auto-manage-snapshots/README.md

 Take one snapshot of every instance in your project once every day Then as time goes delete snapshots.
 Take backups of the sql intances daily and transfer them away from gcp.

-# Cleaning of old snapshots
-All snapshots are kept for 7 days.
-After 7 Days snapshots made on Tuesdays and Fridays are kept the rest gets removed.
-After 31 days snapshots made on Tuesdays are kept the rest gets removed.
-After 100 days all the snapshots are cleared.
-This means that it should always be possible to restore about 90 days back in time without having the full performance penalty that 90 snapshots would give.

 # How to use
 1. Create a new service account in GCP